top of page

 East Launch: In a south or southeast wind you can launch successfully from the East Launch.
 Although further from the LZ, the minimum glide ratio is about the same (5.0 to 1) due to the East Launch’s higher elevation.

 The East Launch is 800 yards past the West Launch.
 Continue up the road, making a right hairpin turn at the antenna farm.
 When you reach a left-hand hairpin turn, the East Launch is to your right below the road.
-The launch itself is steep and somewhat rocky.
+The launch itself is steep, short, and rocky, and it culminates over dense head-high gambel oak with no close-in bailout.
 There are no permanent tie-downs available at either set-up area.

 Horse Heaven is a P3/H3 site, or P2/H2 with an instructor.
 Midday heating, especially in summer, produces cyclic thermic turbulence in the valley and at launch.
 Take special note of the density altitude on warm days and adjust your takeoff as necessary.